-Taking a Ph.D. course in the field of cryptology is becoming the rising trend among all the research scholars, in particular for the people who want to get a Ph.D. in mathematics.
+Post completion of their GRE and on receiving their GRE scores, many students opt to do their Masters along with their PH.D.
+Recently, pursuing a Ph.D. course in the field of cryptology has become the rising trend among all the research scholars, in particular for the people who want to get a Ph.D. in mathematics.
 The biggest reason behind this growing trend is the vast future scope and high demands in the market.
-With the world moving towards a future that is completely digitalized especially when our country, India is going through the phase of demonetization and net banking has become the primary necessity, the security of these transactions has become the biggest question for all.
+With the world moving towards a future that is completely driven by technology especially when our country, India is going through the phase of demonetization and net banking has become the primary necessity, the security of these transactions has become the biggest question for all.

 Let us understand what cryptology is and how it is the future of encryptions.